gocd/docs.go.cd/README.md

 1. Install all dependencies

     The dependencies for building the documentation are:

-    - nodejs (known to work with v8.9.4)
+    - nodejs (known to work with v14.3.0)
-    - yarn (known to work with 1.13.0)
-    - Ruby (known to work with 2.3.6)
+    - Ruby (known to work with 2.7.1)
-    - Bundler gem (known to work with 1.17.2)
+    - Bundler gem (known to work with 2.1.4)

     Then run this to get all the dependent gems:

     ```shell
-    bundle install --jobs 4 --path .bundle --clean
+    bundle
     ```
-2. To install yarn dependencies
+2. To install npm dependencies
     ```bash
-    yarn install
+    npm install
     ```
 3. Run the documentation on the local server (defaults to http://localhost:1313)
     ```shell
-    yarn run index
+    npm run index
-    yarn run serve
+    npm run serve
     ```

 ### Publishing to GitHub pages